MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

         :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/select-feature123_1.png" alt-text="Screenshot shows Add capabilities from Teams Toolkit.":::

    1. From the dropdown list that appears, select the cloud service integration you want to add to your app.
-You'll be redirected to the detailed page.
+You'll be redirected to the respective How-to Guide.

         :::image type="content" source="../assets/images/teams-toolkit-v2/manual/cloud-service-integration.png" alt-text="Screenshot showing the capabilities in view How-to Guides.":::